 Paralegal Studies (PARA)

 This course provides an overview of the legal system and the role of attorneys and paralegals within the system.
-The course also focuses on critical thinking, communication skills, case analysis, the laws of contracts and torts, and ethical issues confronted by legal professionals.
-In addition, the course provides an overview of paralegal careers and employment techniques.
+The course also focuses on critical thinking, communication skills, case analysis, criminal and civil laws, and ethical issues confronted by legal professionals.

 This course focuses on drafting skills and the procedural rules and statutes governing state and federal civil courts.
 It is designed to take the student through all facets of a case: the initial client interview, the initiation of a case (or alternative dispute remedies), preparation of pleadings and discovery, motion practice, drafting of settlement and trial documents and the appellate process.

-This course focuses on federal and state legal research utilizing law library books, online databases, and law-related Internet sites.
-Students will learn citation skills and draft legal memoranda based on case law and statutes.
-This course will require extensive out-of-class library time.
+This course focuses on federal and state legal research utilizing print and online resources.
+Students will also learn proper legal citation and grammar usage skills and how to perform legal analysis.
+This course requires extensive independent research and writing time.

 This course focuses on the criminal justice system and related statutes and constitutional issues.
 Students learn substantive and procedural rules and become familiar with pleadings filed in criminal court by prosecutors and defense attorneys.